 The definitive global information hub for Chinese Export Silver | 全球权威的信息枢纽，为中国进出口银 | 全球權威的信息樞紐，為中國進出口銀 ACCESSED BY OVER 20,000 PEOPLE WORLDWIDE EVERY WEEK

-It was H. A. Crosby Forbes who undoubtedly first made the world truly aware of the existence of Chinese Export Silver by publishing a catalogue for an exhibition of Chinese silver taken mainly from the Forbes Collection at the then China Trade Museum outside Boston in the US.
+It was H. A. Crosby Forbes who undoubtedly first made the world truly aware of the existence of Chinese Export Silver by publishing a catalogue for an exhibition of Chinese silver taken mainly from the Forbes Collection at the then China Trade Museum in Milton, Massachusetts.

 The work Crosby Forbes published 40 years ago, co-written with John Devereux Kernan and Ruth S. Wilkins, has since been adopted as the “holy grail” reference source for all things relating to Chinese Export Silver, including silver marks, details of where they operated and the period within which they worked or traded.
 Kernan subsequently compiled and wrote the limited edition catalogue for The Chait Collection of Chinese Export Silver in 1985.
 Both were admirable and informative bodies of work, but they were based upon information that was available at the time of writing.
 Both contain a significant amount of assumptions that can now either be proven unfounded, corrected or adjusted.
 Far more information has since been discovered and we are now aware of an extraordinary amount of Chinese Export Silver still being “out there” including important collections in museums around the world and some substantial private collections that had hitherto gone under the radar.
 One thing is certain though, with the publishing of Crosby Forbes’ first body of works, an awareness was established of the existence of Chinese Export Silver and a steep learning curve began and has been climbing ever since.